openhab/openhab1-addons/bundles/binding/org.openhab.binding.snmp/README.md

 ```
 Number Switch_POEState2  "PoE WiFi State  [%s]"  { snmp="<[192.168.2.111:public:.1.3.6.1.4.1.4526.11.16.1.1.1.6.1.2:10000]" }
 Switch Switch_POEEnable2 "PoE WiFi Enable [%s]"  { snmp="<[192.168.2.111:public:.1.3.6.1.4.1.4526.11.16.1.1.1.3.1.2:10000] >[OFF:192.168.2.111:private:.1.3.6.1.4.1.4526.11.16.1.1.1.3.1.2:2] >[ON:192.168.2.111:private:.1.3.6.1.4.1.4526.11.16.1.1.1.3.1.2:1]" }
+String switch1p01desc "switch1 port 01 description [%s]" { snmp="<[192.168.3.222:public:.1.3.6.1.4.1.11863.1.1.3.2.1.1.1.1.2.1:10000]" }
 ```

 The above configuration readings the state of the Power-over-Ethernet on a Netgear switch, and allow changing the state of the power.
 In this configuration, it allows reading back the status, and turning on and off the power of a powered WiFi Access Point.
+The String item shows the port description of a TP-Link Switch.

 In case your Switch item stays uninitialized, you may need to add a mapping to translate the value (like 0 or 1) to ON and OFF.